Don’t Buy a Texas Brisket Rub. Make Your Own in Less Than Five Minutes.

 Remix, Be Creative

 Now that you know the template for a brisket rub, have fun and play some jazz.
 The volume of salts can be any combination of salts that you want.
-I typically use kosher salt and seasoned salt, but I also try hickory salt, citrus sult, and butter salt to mix it up.
-On the dried spice side of the rub ratio, you can try anything that you got tucked away in the spice drawer.
+I typically use kosher and seasoned salt, but I also try hickory salt, citrus salt, and butter salt to mix it up.
+On the dried spice side of the rub ratio, you can try anything you have tucked away in the spice drawer.
 I love black pepper to be the predominant flavor in my rubs, but I mix it with dried rosemary, thyme, and white pepper.

 I usually get some sort of spice set for Christmas.
 These little vials add up and take up space in my spice cabinet, so I am always looking for a way to use them.